ELEMENTARY SCHOOL FAMILY HANDBOOK

 Friday: Open

 Our aim is for each student to reach the goal of self-discipline and self-responsibility.
 Students are taught what is expected of them in the classroom, on school grounds, and in common areas of the building.
 Students know the consequences of inappropriate behavior and the rewards for appropriate behavior.
-When behavior in the classroom becomes an interruption to the teacher’s teaching or children learning, teachers are guided by campus administration to send the student to the office.
+When behavior in the classroom becomes an interruption to the teacher’s teaching or children’s learning, teachers are guided by campus administration to send the student to the office.
 Our goal at Bowie is to build a community with mutual respect for students, staff, and parents based on the PBIS model (positive behavior intervention system).

 We strive to prevent bullying, however, should an incident occur, we identify and intervene immediately upon the knowledge of the situation.
 We follow the RISD guidelines for bullying as identified in the Richardson ISD Code of Conduct.
 Please review that document (link attached on page 1) to be informed about the process.

 Report card grades will be reflective of the student’s academic ability and should be a reflection of such in each subject/content area.
 Grades reflect the alignment of curriculum, instruction, and assessment.
 Grades will be an average of projects, classroom, and homework assignments.
-The weight of each category could vary for each grade level.
+The weight of each category varies for each grade level.

 A small amount of meaningful practice (i.e. rehearsal of the day’s concepts) may be given by grade levels for regular practice on specific and targeted skills.
 Additional homework by skill can be provided per parent request.